Chipmunk Punk: Critical reception

-Most reviews of Chipmunk Punk criticized the track listing as featuring comparatively little punk rock in favor of more commercial pop rock and new wave music of the era.
-In 1994, comedy punk band The Radioactive Chicken Heads recorded a cover of Suicidal Tendencies' "Institutionalized" in the style of Alvin and the Chipmunks specifically due to lead singer Carrot Top's dissatisfaction with the song choices on Chipmunk Punk.
+Most reviews of Chipmunk Punk, even those that were positive, criticized the track listing as featuring comparatively little punk rock in favor of more commercial pop rock and new wave music of the era.
+In 1994, comedy punk band The Radioactive Chicken Heads recorded a cover of Suicidal Tendencies' "Institutionalized" in the style of Alvin and the Chipmunks specifically due to lead singer Carrot Topp's dissatisfaction with the song choices on Chipmunk Punk.